Jardo72/rdbms-diff/README.md

 * **Record count comparison** is able to detect situations when the overall number of records in a table in one of the database differs from the overall number of records in the same table in the other database.
 * **Data comparison** is able to detect situations when a record in one of the databases has at least one column value distinct from its counterpart in the other database.

 Implementing a completely generic tool that would be able to compare any combination of database engines, all possible datatypes etc. is more or less impossible (or at least very expensive in terms of implementation effort).
-Therefore, the tool should rather be seen as a solid foundation which can be forked and customized if it does not fully support some specific scenario.
+Therefore, the tools should rather be seen as a solid foundation which can be forked and customized if it does not fully support some specific scenario.

 ## Source Code Organization